 One response to urban lives characterised by work and routine is to take a break from it all.
-Some people retreat to their country or weekend houses, others perhaps book a hotel or have a timeshare in some foreign country.
+Some people retreat to their country or weekend houses, others perhaps book a hotel or go to a timeshare in some foreign country.
 Urban living in Russia is also characterised by work and routine but Russians don’t do any of the above if they want a break from it.
 They go to their dacha.

-The Russian word dacha (дача) is usually over-translated as country house, implying something grander than usually the case.
+The Russian word dacha (дача) is usually over-translated as country house, implying something grander than is usually the case.
 It was once the case however, for dacha date back to the empire era.
-The name is said to have the same Latin root as data – that which is given – although the giving was done by a feudal landlord to people in favour.
+The name is said to have the same Latin root as data – that which is given – with the giving done by a feudal landlord to people in favour.
 This is Utkina Dacha, the land for which was granted in the middle of the 18th century to Agafokleya Poltoratskaya and her husband Mark Poltoratsky as reward for their involvement in opera productions.

 Here’s a pre-revolution dacha I’ve mentioned before.
-It was designed by Simon and Leonid Vesnin before and completed a year after Greene & Greene’s 1908 Gamble House.
+It was designed by Simon and Leonid Vesnin and completed a year after Greene & Greene’s 1908 Gamble House.

 As with most country houses and summer weekend houses, the historic dacha treated nature as nothing more than something refreshing to look at.

 The general population was only allowed to have dacha in Khruschev era in the 1960s.
-Land for this new breed of dacha was gifted by companies, from land that could be used for little other purpose.
+Land for this new breed of dacha was gifted by companies from land that could be used for little other purpose.

 Dacha use land that would otherwise be wasted.

 Power companies, for example, gifted land close to or below the high-voltage power lines that criss-cross the country.
 Railways would gift land near their tracks.
-Other institutions and companies might purchase land from companies such as these and distribute it.
+Other institutions and companies might purchase land from companies such as these and redistribute it.
 A belt of dachas follows motorways and train lines out of every major city.
 Dacha are rarely more than an hour away by major transportation route.

 Access is generally by train, but the trains are not commuter trains but non-express intercity trains.